Find Trade Colleges

 $23,260 Avg Student Debt

 The average tuition and fees at Clarkson is $56,258.
 In-state students do not receive a discount, however you may be able to reduce your price if you receive financial aid.
-On average, bachelor’s degree students take out $23,260 in loans while pursuing their degree.
+By the time they get their bachelor’s degree, students from this school have racked up an average of $23,260 in student loans.

 Read full report on Clarkson University